smartdevicelink/sdl_core_guides/docs/App Service Provider Guide/index.md

 With regards to permission handling during RPC passing:

 * For RPCs which are known to Core (determined by its RPC spec version), they are checked normally against the policy table.
-As such, the ASP can assume in this case that the app specifically has permissions to use the this RPC in it's current HMI level.
+As such, the ASP can assume in this case that the app specifically has permissions to use the this RPC in its current HMI level.
 * For RPCs unknown to Core, an ASC needs to be granted specific permissions by the OEM (controlled by the `allow_unknown_rpc_passthrough` policy field) to send this message, even if it is handled by the ASP.